avantus-tech/pyproject-runner/README.md

 : Specifies the path to the directory to use for a project virtual environment (see [uv's documentation](https://docs.astral.sh/uv/configuration/environment/#uv_project_environment) for more info).

+VIRTUAL_ENV
+: Specifies the path to the project's virtual environment.
+Ignored unless `tool.uv.managed` is set to `false`.

 ## Execution environment